This is a recording of the Practical Expertise Webinar: Outside the Study Abroad Box: Working with Non-Traditional and Non-Credit Travelers.

 This is a recording of the Practical Expertise Webinar: Responding to Mental Health Events During Study Abroad

 Experts Charlie Morse, a Licensed Mental Health Counselor (LMHC) and Director of Counseling at Worcester Polytechnic Institute, and Bill Frederick, Principal of Lodestone Safety International, discuss best practices for preparing and supporting students and staff when mental health events occur away from campus.
-Topics include:
+This Practical Expertise Webinar was recorded on October 10, 2017.

 - External Resources – What is available and what they can do for you